 Yes, depending on the type of document you are producing, you may come across a number of different scope types.

-solution scope are the set of capabilities a solution must deliver in order to meet the business need.
+solution scope is the set of capabilities a solution must deliver in order to meet the business need.

 Here you would define the scope of the solution, not the project.